-But while humans are successful in avoiding the Pacific Ocean Garbage Patch, sea animals and creatures are unable to do so and inadvertently fall prey to the plastic piled up in the Pacific Ocean Garbage Patch.
-And the debris not only includes plastic, but also toxic substances that are completely non-biodegradable and fishing nets that end up trapping mammals like whales and dolphins which pass through the water.
+But while humans successfully avoid the Pacific Ocean Garbage Patch, sea animals and creatures cannot do so and inadvertently fall prey to the plastic piled up in the Pacific Ocean Garbage Patch.
+And the debris includes not only plastic but also toxic substances that are entirely non-biodegradable and fishing nets that end up trapping mammals like whales and dolphins which pass through the water.

-The most unfortunate part however is that, the amount of waste and garbage that has piled over due to the gyre, is difficult to clean up.
-According to one researcher who has extensively covered the subject of the Pacific Ocean Garbage Patch, the clean-up operation to clear the Pacific Ocean Garbage Patch could end up making several nations bankrupt.
-The severity of the problem is quite evident from this statement and it is enough to make one wonder as to how to solve the problem.
+The most unfortunate part, however, is that the amount of waste and garbage piled over due to the gyre is challenging to clean up.
+According to one researcher who has extensively covered the subject of the Pacific Ocean Garbage Patch, the clean-up operation to clear the Pacific Ocean Garbage Patch could end up bankrupting several nations.
+The severity of the problem is quite evident from this statement, and it is enough to make one wonder how to solve the problem.

-The above statement is not an exaggeration.
-The Pacific Ocean Garbage Patch extends to several miles right in the deep sea and therefore the threat of destruction of marine life looms even larger.
-And in modern times, where the ecology is being troubled due to circumstances like global warming and oil spills, it becomes relevant that this unorthodox waste dump is cleared up as soon as possible.
+The Pacific Ocean Garbage Patch extends to several miles right in the deep sea, so the threat of destruction of marine life looms even larger.
+And in modern times, where the ecology is being troubled due to global warming and oil spills, it becomes relevant that this unorthodox waste dump is cleared up as soon as possible.

 How Can We Help?